spatie/laravel-google-cloud-storage/README.md

 ---

-Google Cloud Storage filesystem driver for Laravel.
+Google Cloud Storage filesystem driver for Laravel 8 (using Flysystem v1).

 This started as a fork from [Superbalist/laravel-google-cloud-storage](https://github.com/Superbalist/laravel-google-cloud-storage).
 Changes include: